glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 ~~~~~~~~~~~~~~~~~~~~
 --> BREAKING!
 Separated all cache engines (apart from InMemory) into separate projects and packages.
 --> BREAKING!
 Removed "AddToPerRequestCache" from ICacheProvider & ICache interface.
 It was added when the web was main focus and pollutes the other engines.
 Cache lifetime should remain aspect of each cache engine.
+--> BREAKING!
+Added IObjectSerialiser to dependency list in RedisCacheAdapter constructor.
+--> Added IObjectSerialiser to Core to allow a serialiser to be used where none are provided such as StackExchange.Redis.
+A default DataContractSerialiser implementation is provided.
+--> Added support for specifying object serialiser to fluent interface.